 2. Beneficial in Foetal Development:

 If you consume olive oil during pregnancy it may greatly benefit the growth and development of your unborn baby.
 The substantial amounts of omega-3 fatty acid are extremely beneficial for your baby’s heart.
 It has also been observed that consumption of olive oil during pregnancy improves the brain function and development and it also improves learning skills of your baby, as he grows.
-Also, if a mother consumes olive oil on regular basis during her pregnancy then it may positively impact the height and weight of her unborn baby.
+Also, if a mother consumes olive oil on a regular basis during her pregnancy, it may positively impact the height and weight of her unborn baby.

 3. Helps in Reducing Stretch Marks:

 Developing stretch marks is a very common phenomenon during pregnancy and most woman may experience it.
 This may happen because as your baby grows, your pelvic muscles and abdomen stretch to accommodate your growing baby, which in turn may lead to stretch marks.
 Olive oil has been in use for a long time to overcome the problem of stretch marks during pregnancy.
 If you keep applying olive oil on your tummy area every day, it is possible that you may not have stretch marks during pregnancy.
 And even if you do develop stretch marks, they may either become light or in some cases, even disappear after regular usage.
-However, the only mantra that you need to follow while using olive oil for stretch marks during pregnancy is to use it on regular basis.
+However, the only mantra that you need to follow while using olive oil for stretch marks during pregnancy is to use it on a regular basis.

-4. Beneficial in Improving the Reflexes in Babies:
+4. Beneficial in Improving Reflexes in Babies:

-It has been observed that mothers who consumed olive oil regularly during their pregnancy journey gave birth to babies who had better or improved psycho-motor reflexes in comparison to women who did not consume olive oil during their pregnancy.
+It has been observed that mothers who consumed olive oil regularly during their pregnancy journey gave birth to babies who had better or improved psychomotor reflexes in comparison to women who did not consume olive oil during their pregnancy.